The Aviation Law Review: Kenya

 The Montreal Convention establishes a liability regime for the death or injury of passengers, loss of or damage to cargo and damage occasioned by delay that occurs during carriage by air.
 The CBAA substitutes any liability of a carrier under any law in Kenya or at common law with respect to the death of a passenger with the liability imposed by Article 17 of the Warsaw Convention.
-As indicated above, the definition of the word 'Convention' in the CBAA includes any other Convention which may amend or replace the Warsaw Convention.
+As indicated above, the definition of the word Convention in the CBAA includes any other convention that may amend or replace the Warsaw Convention.
 Details on aviation liability under the provisions of the CBAA and the Montreal Convention are provided in Section VIII.

 ii Internal and other non-convention carriage